Mikesch-mp/icingaweb2-module-grafana/doc/03-module-configuration.md

 Number of the default organization id where dashboards are located.
 Defaults to `1`.
 You can fetch the id if you browse to your grafana server menu -> Admin -> Global Orgs

-### defaultdashbaord
+### defaultdashboard
-The name of the default dashboard that is used when no service/host graph s configured.
+The name of the default dashboard that is used when **no graph is configured** for your service, host or command.
+The panel id used for this dashboard will always be **"1"** and **cannot be changed** See [04-graph configuration](04-graph-configuration.md) for details about how to configure graphs.

 ### defaultdashboardstore
 The dashboard store, `database`or `file`, that is used by Grafana server.
 Defaults to `database`